-10.3.3.2 Global Statistics During Inserts into Empty Partitioned Tables
+10.3.3.1.2 Global Statistics During Inserts into Partitioned Tables

-When inserting rows into an empty partitioned table, the database gathers global statistics during the insert.
+When inserting rows into a partitioned table, the database gathers global statistics during the insert.

-For example, if sales is an empty partitioned table, and if you run INSERT INTO sales SELECT, then the database gathers global statistics for sales.
+For example, if sales is a partitioned table, and if you run INSERT INTO sales SELECT, then the database gathers global statistics.
 However, the database does not gather partition-level statistics.

-Assume a different case in which you use extended syntax to insert rows into a particular partition or subpartition, which is empty.
-The database gathers statistics on the empty partition during the insert.
+Assume a different case in which you use partition-extended syntax to insert rows into a specific partition or subpartition.
+The database gathers statistics on the partition during the insert.
 However, the database does not gather global statistics.

 Assume that you run INSERT INTO sales PARTITION (sales_q4_2000) SELECT.
-If partition sales_q4_2000 is empty before the insert (other partitions need not be empty), then the database gathers statistics during the insert.
-Moreover, if the INCREMENTAL preference is enabled for sales, then the database also gathers a synopsis for sales_q4_2000.
-Statistics are immediately available after the INSERT statement.
+The database gathers statistics during the insert.
+If the INCREMENTAL preference is enabled for sales, then the database also gathers a synopsis for sales_q4_2000.
+Statistics are immediately available after the insert.
 However, if you roll back the transaction, then the database automatically deletes statistics gathered during the bulk load.